Enter Mangrove Photography Awards 2025

 3. Caption information supplied with submissions must be complete, true and accurate.

 4. You must not do anything to injure or distress an animal or damage its habitat in an attempt to secure a photograph.
-This includes flying (or flying a drone) too low or noisily over an animal and taking photographs at nests using wide angle lenses although telephoto lenses are permitted.
+This includes flying (or flying a drone) too low or noisily over an animal and taking photographs at nests using wide angle lenses (telephoto lenses are permitted).
 An animal’s welfare must always come first.

-5. You are responsible for ensuring full compliance with any applicable national or international legislation (including in relation to drones) and for securing any relevant permits (which, in the case of human portraits, will include the subject’s permission).
+5. You are responsible for ensuring full compliance with any applicable national or international legislation, including drone regulations, and for securing any relevant permits.
+For human portraits, this includes obtaining the subject’s permission.

 Choose your category